SomeoneElseOSM/SomeoneElse-vector-web-display/README.md

     MbtilesAdd sve01 /var/www/html/vector/sve01/tilemaker_sve01.mbtiles

 A set of vector tiles and a style to view them is copied below apache with `svwd_into_apache.sh` and can be deleted with `svwd_delete.sh`.
 Both take lots of parameters - see the comments at the top of each script for details.

-## Resources

-There are three useful styles in the "resources" directory.

-* svwd01 - a display style for my [sve01 schema](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/README_sve01.md)
-* svwd02 - the [Versatiles Colorful](https://github.com/versatiles-org/versatiles-style/blob/main/docs/colorful.png) display style, which works with the [shortbread schema](https://shortbread-tiles.org/schema/).
-* svwd04 - a debug style for the [sve01 schema](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/README_sve01.md) that displays everything in every layer in different colours.

-The shortbread styles are dependent on what's available in the Shortbread schema.
-The "svwd02" style is from [Versatiles](https://versatiles.org/overview.html); see the licence at the top of [that file](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/blob/main/resources/svwd02_style.json).

-The "sve01" schema and "svwd01" style have broadly the same functionality as the raster maps [here](https://map.atownsend.org.uk/maps/map/map.html).
-The "schema" for that is controlled by the lua processing [here](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/README.md).